bjam24/bjam24/README.md

 Algorithmic Trading 📈 – Explored trading strategies, financial models and software development in my Bachelor's Thesis.
 I am constantly learning new aspects of this fascinating area of knowledge.

 ### 🎓 Academic & Research Activities
-Board Member of AI Lab, a student research club at AGH UST.
-Organize lectures, recruitment processes and discussions with new candidates.
+Board Member of AI Lab, a student research club at AGH UST - I organize lectures, recruitment processes and discussions with new candidates.

-Former mentor of Erasmus students
-I'm very tolerant and I'm open to assimilate with other cultures.
+Former mentor of Erasmus students - I'm very tolerant and I'm open to assimilate with other cultures.

 ###💡 Beyond Tech
 During my free time, I enjoy:
 📚 Learning new languages & history